flutter/website/flutter-for-react-native.md

 ### Variables
 #### Creating and Assigning Variables

 While JavaScript variables cannot be typed, Dart variables are optionally typed but it is a good practice to use typed variables.

-In [Dart 2](https://www.dartlang.org/dart-2), both static and runtime type checks, it also has a sound type system.
+In [Dart 2](https://www.dartlang.org/dart-2), variables must either be explicitly typed or it must be possible for the type system to infer the proper type automatically.
+Dart 2 performs both static and runtime type checks, using a sound type system.
 This type system enables better tooling, as well as earlier feedback when you write code.

 <!-- skip -->
 {% prettify javascript %}